shrinivas9712/RPI-Darknet/README.md

 At this point, you can build darknet-nnpack using `make`.
 Be sure to edit the Makefile before compiling.

-# 3. Test with Yolov3-tiny
+# Step 3.
+Test with Yolov3-tiny
 Despite doing so many pre-configurations, Raspberry Pi is not powerful enough to run the full YoloV3 version.
 The YoloV3-tiny version, however, can be run at about 1 frame per second rate

 I wrote two python wrappers, ```rpi_video.py``` and ```rpi_record.py```.
 What these two python codes do is to take pictures with PiCamera python library, and spawn darknet executable to conduct detection taks to the picture, and then save to prediction.png, and the python code will load prediction.png and display it on the screen via opencv.
 Therefore, all the detection jobs are done by darknet, and python simply provides in and out. ```rpi_video.py``` will only display the real-time object detection result on the screen as an animation (about 1 frame every 1-1.5 second); ```rpi_record.py``` will also save each frame for your own record (like making a git animation afterwards)